Japan: Energy

-As of 2019, 37.1% of energy in Japan was produced from petroleum, 25.1% from coal, 22.4% from natural gas, 3.5% from hydropower and 2.8% from nuclear power, among other sources.
-Nuclear power was down from 11.2 percent in 2010.
+As of 2019, 37.1% of energy in Japan is produced from petroleum, 25.1% from coal, 22.4% from natural gas, 3.5% from hydropower and 2.8% from nuclear power, among other sources.
+Nuclear power was down from 11.2% in 2010.
 By May 2012 all of the country's nuclear power plants had been taken offline because of ongoing public opposition following the Fukushima Daiichi nuclear disaster in March 2011, though government officials continued to try to sway public opinion in favor of returning at least some to service.
 The Sendai Nuclear Power Plant restarted in 2015, and since then several other nuclear power plants have been restarted.
 Japan lacks significant domestic reserves and has a heavy dependence on imported energy.
 The country has therefore aimed to diversify its sources and maintain high levels of energy efficiency.

-Water supply and sanitation

-Responsibility for the water and sanitation sector is shared between the Ministry of Health, Labour and Welfare, in charge of water supply for domestic use; the Ministry of Land, Infrastructure, Transport, and Tourism, in charge of water resources development as well as sanitation; the Ministry of the Environment, in charge of ambient water quality and environmental preservation; and the Ministry of Internal Affairs and Communications, in charge of performance benchmarking of utilities.
-Access to an improved water source is universal in Japan.
-About 98% of the population receives piped water supply from public utilities.